 For this reason, Google also rates the speed of your website against its SEO ranking, with quicker websites more likely to snatch the top spots.

 There are many techniques you can employ to speed up WordPress and make your website load faster.

 Techniques range from installing and configuring caching plugins to optimising individual images so that they are compressed and a reasonable size for the website.
 You can also go into the core files of the website and server to force compression and increase the level of local caching (how long and what files a computer will ‘remember’ so that it doesn’t have to re-download it next time).

 We use clean, fast workflows with speed in mind, compressing data where possible and minimising the number of requests.
-We also have a Lighting Speed Package available to vastly increase the loading time of your website.
+We incorporate a number of tools during the initial design and development of your website as well as across our hosting infrastructure to vastly increase the loading time of your website.

 Something the article peaked your interest?
 We’re never more than a contact form or a quick call away so please don’t hesitate to get in touch!